A severely rusted and damaged high-voltage hazard warning sign hanging from a pole with loose wires.

 Preventing Future Storm Damage

-Whole-house surge protectors install at your electrical panel and protect all circuits from voltage spikes caused by lightning and utility switching.
-These devices redirect excess voltage to ground before it can damage sensitive electronics or compromise your electrical system.
-Quality surge protectors respond in nanoseconds to voltage spikes, clamping dangerous surges to safe levels.
-For comprehensive protection, combine whole-house surge protection with point-of-use surge protectors on valuable electronics and appliances.
+Whole-house surge protectors installed at your electrical panel safeguard all circuits from voltage spikes caused by lightning or utility fluctuations.
+These devices redirect excess voltage safely to ground, protecting sensitive electronics and appliances.
+For stronger defense, combine whole-house protection with point-of-use surge protectors on valuable equipment.

 Regular Maintenance and Upgrades

-Preventive maintenance identifies developing problems before they become emergencies.
-Annual electrical panel inspections catch corrosion, loose connections, and aging components that could fail during the next storm.
-HVAC maintenance Ontario schedules should include electrical system checks, as heating and cooling equipment creates significant loads that stress aging panels.
-Older panels with outdated breaker technology or insufficient capacity for modern electrical demands need upgrading to meet current safety standards and handle contemporary power requirements.
+Preventive maintenance helps identify problems before they become emergencies.
+Annual electrical panel inspections catch corrosion, loose connections, and aging components that could fail during storms.
+Older panels with outdated breaker technology or insufficient capacity should be upgraded to meet current safety standards.

 Also Read: 5 Signs Your AC Needs Repair Before Summer Hits